dustinpfister/blog_posts/_posts/electronjs-example-game-mrsun.md

 ## 1 - Electionjs Files

 As with just about any electionjs project there are two general things to write about, electionjs code and the client system code.
-In this section I amm going to be writing about what it is that I have in place when it comes to the typical electionjs files such as the main.js and preload.js files.
+In this section I am going to be writing about what it is that I have in place when it comes to the typical electionjs files such as the main.js and [preload.js](/2022/02/21/electronjs-context-bridge/) files.
 On top of those two files I also have one addtional nodejs script that I should write about also while I am at it.

 ### 1.1 - The main.js file